 Contributed by James Cooke, ReposiTrak Marketing Manager

-Concerned about Amazon’s aggressive expansion into the grocery business?
-Then read our white paper: 3 Actions Grocers Must Take To Fend Off Amazon
+For more advice on how to protect the traditional grocery business from online competitors, read our white paper: 3 Actions Grocers Must Take To Fend Off Amazon